 Trouble Shooting

-If your ESP32-C3 or RP2040 processor gets in a bad state and does not respond to the Arduino IDE you can reestablish communications with the Arduino IDE by following these steps:
+If your ESP32-S3 processor gets in a bad state and does not respond to the Arduino IDE you can re-establish communications with the Arduino IDE by following these steps:

-- While the other end of the USB-C cord is unplugged, press the “Boot” button on the TinkerNav board corresponding to the processor you are trying to communicate with.
+- While the other end of the USB-C cord is unplugged, press the “Boot” button on the TinkerNav board.

 - Plug the USB-C cable into your computer while holding down “Boot”